Pitt County, North Carolina

-Pitt County is a county located in the inner banks (northeastern part) of the U.S. state of North Carolina.
-As of the 2020 census, the population was 170,243, making it the fourteenth-most populous county in North Carolina.
+Pitt County is a county located in the Inner Banks region of the U.S. state of North Carolina.
+As of the 2020 census, the population was 170,243, making it the 14th-most populous county in North Carolina.
 Its county seat is Greenville.

 Pitt County comprises the Greenville, NC Metropolitan Statistical Area.
-As one of the fastest-growing centers in the state, the county has seen a population boom since 1990.
+It is a component of the wider Greenville–Washington, NC CSA.

 History

 The county was formed in 1760 from Beaufort County, though the legislative act that created it did not become effective until January 1, 1761.
 It was named for William Pitt the Elder, who was then Secretary of State for the Southern Department and Leader of the House of Commons.
 William Pitt was an English statesman and orator, born in London, England.
 He studied at Oxford University and in 1731 joined the army.
 Pitt led the young "Patriot" Whigs and in 1756 became secretary of state, where he was a pro-freedom speaker in British Colonial government.
 He served as Prime Minister of Great Britain in 1766–68.

+The county saw a substantial population influx between the 1980 and 2010 censuses with a double-digit percentage increase seen in all four census counts.

 Geography

-According to the U.S. Census Bureau, the total area of Pitt County is 655.55 sqmi, of which (0.4%) is water.
+According to the U.S. Census Bureau, the total area of Pitt County is 655.55 sqmi, of which 652.37 sqmi is land and 3.18 sqmi (0.49%) is water.